AquiLLM

 • Accessing it is time-consuming and requires contextual familiarity.

-• Existing systems often do not address the privacy of internal research materials.
+• Existing RAG systems often do not address the necessary privacy of internal research materials.

-• AquiLLM is an open-source, modular RAG system designed for research groups.
+• AquiLLM is an open-source, modular RAG-LLM system designed for research groups.

 • It supports diverse data types and configurable privacy for both formal and informal knowledge.